minsheng-fintech-corp-ltd/cluster-api-provider-aws/README.md

 - Manages the bootstrapping of VPCs, gateways, security groups and instances.
 - Choice of Linux distribution between Amazon Linux 2, CentOS 7 and Ubuntu 18.04, using [pre-baked AMIs](docs/amis.md).
-- Deploys Kubernetes control planes into private subnets with a separate bastion server.
 - Doesn't use SSH for bootstrapping nodes.
 - Installs only the minimal components to bootstrap a control plane and workers.
 - Currently supports control planes on EC2 instances.